Panchaetothripinae

 Behavior

 Caliothrips fasciatus overwinter inside the navels of navel oranges, facilitating accidental transport during international fruit trade.
-This has been documented for over 120 years but has not led to established outside the range (California and western Mexico), possibly due to cold temperatures (2.78°C) during transit causing high adult mortality.
+This has been documented for over 120 years but has not led to established outside the native range (California and western Mexico), possibly due to cold storage temperatures (2.78°C) during transit causing high adult mortality.

 Ecological Role

 Several are significant agricultural pests causing direct damage to leaves and fruits.
 Selenothrips rubrocinctus causes damage known as 'ferrugem da banana' (banana rust/silvering) and 'rouille argentée des bananes'.
-In the Philippines, Caliothrips striatopterus, Heliothrips haemorrhoidalis, and Selenothrips rubrocinctus are pests of mangosteen and other high-value .
-The New Zealand species Sigmothrips aotearoana breeds only on plants, while species in New Zealand breed on both and plants.
+In the Philippines, Caliothrips striatopterus, Heliothrips haemorrhoidalis, and Selenothrips rubrocinctus are pests of mangosteen and other high-value crops.
+The New Zealand species Sigmothrips aotearoana breeds only on plants, while species in New Zealand breed on both native and introduced plants.

 Human Relevance